zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance-x11/create-compute-instance-x11.md

-# Create a Compute Instance with X11 Forwarding
+# Appendix A: Create a Compute Instance with X11 Forwarding

 ## Introduction